-In the Gali (narrow lane) just off the main avenue Chandini Chowk are five small hole in the wall restaurants preparing and serving hot steaming delicious Paranthas on the spot.
+In the Gali (narrow lane) just off the main avenue Chandini Chowk, are five small holes in the wall restaurants preparing and serving hot steaming delicious Paranthas on the spot.

 While the lane is much longer, appropriately, it is called Paranthewali Gali.
 A popular destination, mere utterance of this location is enough to make hard-core Delhites salivate in anticipation.

-When business was commenced in late 19th century, Paranthas stuffed with aloo (potatoes), gobhi (cauliflower), dal (lentils), matar (peas) were prepared and sold at the rate of 75 paisa per Paranthas
+When business commenced in late 19th century, Paranthas stuffed with aloo (potatoes), gobhi (cauliflower), dal (lentils), matar (peas) were prepared and sold at the rate of 75 paise per Paranthas

-Today, the variety repertoire has increased to around 25 and stuffings vary from paneer (cottage cheese), papad, Rabri to khurchan.
-The price has increased to between Rs.
+Today, the varied repertoire has increased to around 25 and stuffings vary from paneer (cottage cheese), papad, Rabri to khurchan.
+The price has risen to between Rs.
 35 to 50 each.

-This is about 30 min ride this Delhi guest house.
+It is about a 30 min ride from our home.

 The atmosphere is eclectic, the interiors are basic and tacky, but the Paranthas are simply out of this world.

-Winters are the best time to eat Paranthas as Paranthas provide good dual to counter the chill of the winter season.
+Winters are the best time to eat Paranthas as Paranthas provide the right fuel to counter the chill of the winter season.